A new documentary titled Killing Michael Jackson will recount the events surrounding the King of Pop’s death in 2009.

 Related Story: Diana Ross Defends Michael Jackson by Quoting One of Her Songs

-Discovery plans to air the doc in New Zealand, the U.K., Italy, Germany and several other European countries on yet to be announced dates.
+Discovery has agreements to air the film in New Zealand, the U.K., Italy, Germany, and several other European countries on yet to be announced dates.
 For now, there’s no word on when or if it will run in the United States.

-News of the project comes as the 10-year anniversary of Jackson’s death approaches on June 25.
+News of the project comes as the 10-year anniversary of Jackson’s death approaches.

 HBO aired the controversial two-part film that focused on Wade Robson and James Safechuck, who alleged they were sexually abused by Jackson when they were children.

-Jackson’s estate slammed the project as “tabloid character assassination” and filed a $100 million lawsuit against HBO.
+Jackson’s estate slammed the HBO project as “tabloid character assassination” and filed a $100 million lawsuit against the network.
 Many Jackson fans were also angered by the documentary and took Reed, the accusers and HBO to task on social media.

 Still, the film scored solid ratings and was embraced by others — including Oprah Winfrey — who interviewed Robson and Safechuck for a special titled Oprah Winfrey Presents: After Neverland, that aired following the second installment of the documentary.